 Operational performance metrics

-The King County Wastewater Treatment Division (WTD) provides relevant information on operational, financial and regulatory performance of the utility.
+The King County Wastewater Treatment Division (WTD) provides relevant information on operational, financial, regulatory and safety performance of the utility.
 Much of this information is updated monthly.

 - Shares an overview of the system

 - Identifies approaching challenges

 The following metrics represent the performance of the King County Wastewater Treatment Division in four key performance areas: